 The outlook for JZCP is excellent.
-We have a strong pipeline of realizations and refinancings in our overall portfolio, including real estate, and expect to return capital to our shareholders via a series of tender offers of ordinary shares at a price no wider than a five percent discount to NAV.
+We have a strong pipeline of realizations and refinancings in our overall portfolio, including real estate, and expect to return capital to our shareholders via a series of tender offers at approximately NAV.

 Our shareholders should know that we consider NAV growth to be our primary job.
 We believe JZCP will have a series of successful realizations over the coming year at or above current NAV.
 The most significant drag on NAV - carrying costs and predevelopment expenses on our real estate portfolio - will be less of an issue in the future.